Code of Ethics of the Journal Filozofia

 - Authors shall submit to the editorial board only their original manuscripts and they shall be able to prove this fact if requested.
 In the event that authors employed sources created by different authors when preparing their papers, they shall provide accurate and complete citations of these sources, as mentioned in the Notes to Contributors of the journal Filozofia.
 The author undertakes to publish also those publications which he did not use literally, but which significantly influenced the form of the submitted manuscript.
 The author must also take into account the relevant and available works of other authors on the subject matter of the manuscript submitted and include them in the bibliography.
 Plagiarism, in any form, including self-plagiarism, constitutes unethical conduct and is deemed unacceptable by the editorial board.
 Filozofia regularly checks submitted papers by anti-plagiarism software iThenticate.

-- Authors shall submit to the editorial board only yet unpublished manuscripts.
-Author undertakes that they will not submit their manuscripts to any other journal or any other publications during the entire publication process.
+- Authors shall submit to the editorial board only unpublished manuscripts.
+Authors agree no to submit their manuscripts to any other journal or any other publications during the entire publication process.
 By submitting their manuscripts to the journal, authors confirm that they are the only copyright holders; in the event that papers are prepared by a group of authors, the main author shall also duly indicate who all the other co-authors are and he/she shall also demonstrate that all these co-authors have consented to submit the manuscript to the journal.
 Authors have to declare the financial support of the research (if relevant) and their professional affiliation.
 Infringement of copyright of other copyright holders constitutes unethical conduct and is deemed unacceptable by the editorial board.

-- Authors shall employ argumentation based on true data, on objective foundations leading to objective findings of their scholarly research, and on the application of rigorous methodology and scientific principles.
+- Authors shall employ argumentation based on true data, on objective foundations leading to objective findings, and on the application of rigorous methodology and scientific principles.
 Providing misleading or intentionally false statements constitutes unethical conduct and is deemed unacceptable by the editorial board.

 - By submitting their manuscripts, authors grant the editorial board the right to publish these manuscripts (both to print them and to publish them electronically) without being provided with any remuneration for such publishing in return.
 Authors also consent to have their papers entered into all databases which the journal is or will be a part of.
 Authors also consent to have their first name, surname, place of work and e-mail address provided in the section of the paper titled “contact information”.